 X Farm to Cockburnspath

 This final morning had not been provisioned for, so I stopped at Pease Bay caravan park for a hearty breakfast from the shop to revive my spirits.
 When I realised how waterlogged the ground had become after the day and night of rain, I realised how lucky I was to have been in a dry caravan instead of a leaking tent.
 When I left Pease Bay I realised I had lost the map I had been clutching for most of the journey, so I resorted to the download I had as a back up.
-This turned out to be quite inaccurate, taking me up some risky and exhausting scrambles on very wet ground.
+This turned out to have too few waymarks, and took me up some risky and exhausting scrambles on very wet ground.

-As I walked around the superb path above Cove Harbour the inevitable happened and I slipped, covering my trousers in mud.
-Although it was a slightly dreich day, Cove harbour is a perfect finish before the trail turns inland and through an underpass into Cockburnspath.
+As I walked around the superb but muddy path above Cove Harbour the inevitable happened and I slipped, covering my trousers in mud.
+Although it was a slightly dreich day, Cove harbour is a great finish before the trail turns inland and through an underpass into Cockburnspath.

 It was only when I arrived back into civilisation that I realised what a windswept, mud spattered visage I was presenting to the world, so I immediately dived into the public loo to change out of my muddy clothes and make myself more presentable for the village shop and the bus home.